troclaux/dotfiles/README.md

 ```
 ansible-playbook local.yml -K
 ```
-# Run script to setup Docker container to test Ansible playbook
+# To test Ansible playbook, run the script that builds the Docker image and runs the container
 ```
 chmod +x setup_test_container.sh
 ```